CodeScop/Oge-Mai-Field-Guide/nano/allfoomnanoresources.md

 - **Sources:**
   - ForMeet Battles: Nezthai (600 words for 0-2)
-  - WatMeet Battles: Jaihri (485 words for 1-2)
+  - WatMeet Battles: Jaihri (485 words for 1-2), Rea & Pira (150 words for 1)
 - **Sell:** 2 Coins (Don't sell, don't sell, don't sell, YOU NEED SO MUCH WOOD IN THIS GAME)
 - **Used for:** outside game